microsoft/TypeAgent/ts/packages/agentSdk/README.md

 Output:

-- `getDyanmicDisplay` - For command/action result that needs to be updated periodically, the host will call this function to get the updated display.
+- `getDynamicDisplay` - For command/action result that needs to be updated periodically, the host will call this function to get the updated display.

+### SessionContext/ActionContext

+Display provide context objects to for display and storage functionality.
+It also tracks a "agent context" object the agent provided during `initializeAgentContext` for the agent to store runtime data between these calls.

+#### Display (ActionContext.actionIO)

+During execution of action or command, an `ActionContext` is provided with an `actionIO` object to display information to the user.

+`setDisplay` - replace the display with the message `appendDisplay` - append to the display message

+Display message is of type `DisplayContent` and can be simple `MessageContent` of text of any `string`, multi-line `string[]`, or a table of `string[][]`. `DisplayContext` can also be an object to specify addition information about the message:

+- `DisplayMessageKind` - automatic formatting of message based on kind (`info`, `status`, `warning`, `error`, `success`).
+- `DisplayType` - `text`, `html` or `iframe` (`html` content will be sanitize for security, `iframe` will be rendered in an iframe, and both only work in hosts that supports it (e.g. [Shell](../shell/)))

+Helper functions is available to help craft the `DisplayContent` object imported from `@typeagent/agent-sdk/helpers/display`.
+See [displayHelpers.ts](./src/helpers/displayHelpers.ts).

+#### Storage (ActionContext.profileStorage and ActionContext.sessionStorage)

+During execution of action or command, an `ActionContext` is provided with `profileStorage` and optionally `sessionStorage` to persist data.
+Agent may be running in a isolated environment that doesn't have permanent storage or access to storage.

 ## Trademarks